Inzhenerka/docs.getdbt.tech/website/docs/docs/fusion/about-fusion.md

 <FusionBeta />

-The dbt Fusion engine shares the same familiar framework for authoring data transformations as dbt Core, while enabling data developers to work faster and deploy transformation workloads more efficiently.
+The dbt Fusion engine shares the same familiar framework for authoring data transformations as <Constant name="core" />, while enabling data developers to work faster and deploy transformation workloads more efficiently.

 ### What is Fusion